 Best with Notch: Jonathan's Family Spoons 11-Inch Lazy Spoon with Spoon Rest Notch

-Handmade in Pennsylvania from solid pieces of cherry wood, these 11-inch-long “lazy” spoons feature a built-in notch designed to slip over the edge of a pot.
-That way the spoon can drip back into the pot when you need to set it down for a moment to get ingredients or tend to another dish, instead of leaving a mess all over your kitchen counter.
-It’s a clever design that’s available in both a right-handed and left-handed version.
+Handmade in Pennsylvania from solid pieces of smooth cherry wood, this 11-inch “lazy” spoon features a built-in notch designed to slip over the edge of a pot.
+That way, the spoon can drip back into the pot when you need to set it down for a moment to get ingredients or tend to another dish, instead of leaving a mess all over your kitchen counter.
+Our tester had no problems hooking it over a small stockpot with perfectly straight sides or a saucepan with a flared rim.
+It’s a clever design that’s available in both right-handed and left-handed versions.

 Best Dishwasher-Safe: Epicurean Chef Series Large Spoon

 Easy to clean

 Handle uncomfortable at some angles